-Bear in mind that different institutions utilize different course titles even when the same basic content may be taught.
+Remember that different institutions use different course titles even when the same basic content may be taught.
 What is important is that the courses reflect substantial portions of the California State standards.
-Thus, alternative courses may be acceptable at the discretion of the LBST advisor.
-Please contact our office if you would like an evaluation of such a proposed substitution (909-748-8384).
+Alternative courses may be acceptable at the discretion of the LBST advisor.
+Please contact our faculty if you would like an evaluation of such a proposed substitution.

-If the college that you are currently attending has an "articulation agreement" with the University of Redlands, please link to the articulation agreements to find a list of courses offered at your institution.
-Then choose courses from that list that match the descriptions given below:
+If the college that you are currently attending has an "articulation agreement" with the University of Redlands, please consult the articulation agreements to find a list of courses offered at your institution.
+Then choose courses from that list that match the descriptions given below.

 CHILD DEVELOPMENT: Take one introduction to Child Development (such courses are usually entitled "Child Development," "Child and Adolescent Development" or "Developmental Psychology").

-HISTORY: Choose ONE course from the following history surveys--World History (you may choose either the survey that covers the ancient to early modern period or the one that covers the early modern period to the present) or American History (choose either the survey that covers the Colonial Period to the Civil War or the one that covers the Civil War to the Present).
+HISTORY: Choose ONE course from the following history surveys: American History (choose either the survey that covers the Colonial Period to the Civil War or the one that covers the Civil War to the Present).
+World History (you may choose either the survey that covers the ancient to early modern period or the one that covers the early modern period to the present)

 BIOLOGY with a LAB: Take an introduction to Biology that also has a laboratory component.